Busy = Value?

 (For those of you who are reading this and are not pastors, I see this lie permeating people in the business world as well; and it often has similar consequences.)

-Busy DOES NOT equal value, nor valuable.
-And yet, I constantly hear pastors talk about how they equate busyness to perceived value.
+First and foremost, Busy DOES NOT equal value; nor does it equal valuable.
+It never has and it never does.
+That equation is a lie.
+And yet, I constantly hear church leaders talk about how they equate busyness to perceived value.
 (And again, I constantly see this in the business world as well.)

 Value is determined by the price that someone is willing to pay for something.
-It really has nothing to do with being busy.
+(This is why it can NEVER have anything to do with being busy.)

 “Yes, Jesus was most likely a tradesman such as a stone worker or carpenter in his 20’s before he started his public ministry at age 30.
 Oh, what a price he paid for us by steadily, and even busily, working with his hands.
 You can come to Him with your life and experience His salvation because of what he built with his hands while on earth.
-Let’s worship Him now for his building ministry.”
+Let’s worship Him now for his building ministry.
+In fact, take up your saws and let us cut wood together.”

 I have NEVER heard this sermon, and probably never will.
-In fact, we don’t ACTUALLY know what happened during those “silent” years of Jesus’ life.
+In fact, we don’t ACTUALLY know what happened during those “silent” years of Jesus’ life in part because they aren’t of enough value compared to His years of ministry.
+And John says that we have only a small percentage of all that He did in those 3+ years.
+I think we have the highlight reel of those 3+ years.
+Look, we aren’t valuable because He most likely spent His 20’s working in the trades.
 Did his brothers (who ended up as members and leaders in the early church) not know what he did before starting His public ministry?
 Of course they did.
 Then why don’t we have written volume after written volume of His every movement prior to His public ministry?
-Because, compared to His 3 years of ministry and especially how he ended his 3 years of earthly ministry, the other stuff doesn’t really matter.
-It is of no value to the true salvation story.
-This is Jesus that I am talking about here, and the perceived busyness of his 20’s wasn’t of enough value to even get one sentence in the New Testament… even though it would have all been about Jesus!
+We have an epistle from His brother James.
+Why no childhood stories?
+Why no examples of the “ordinary” portion of Jesus’ life?
+Because, compared to His 3+ years of earthly ministry, and especially how He ended His 3+ years of earthly ministry, the other stuff doesn’t really matter.
+This is Jesus that I am talking about here, and the perceived busyness of his young adult and adult life before ministry, wasn’t of enough value to even get one sentence in the New Testament… even though it would have all been about Jesus!

 Because busyness DOES NOT equal value.